Thierry Bin

-Thierry Chanthacheary Bin (born 1 June 1991) is a professional footballer who plays a defensive midfielder or centre back for Cambodian Premier League club PKR Svay Rieng.
-Bin has represented Cambodia national team at senior international level.
+Thierry Chanthacheary Bin (born 1 June 1991) is a professional footballer who plays as a defensive midfielder or a centre back for Cambodian Premier League club Svay Rieng.
+Born in France, he plays for the Cambodia national team.

+Early life

+Thierry Bin was born in the Paris suburb of Villepinte to Cambodian parents.
+He acquired French nationality on 6 September 2002, through the collective effect of his parents' naturalization.

 Club career

 Phnom Penh Crown

-After spending his early years in French football, Thierry returned to his parents' country and signed for Phnom Penh Crown FC where he would spend the next 4 years and winning 2 league titles.
+After spending his early years in French football, Thierry returned to his country of origin and signed for Phnom Penh Crown FC, where he would spend the next 4 years and winning 2 league titles.

 Krabi

 For 2017 season, Thierry Bin left Phnom Penh Crown and signed a three-year contract with Thai League 2 side Krabi.

 Terengganu

 On 5 December 2017, Thierry Bin signed a contract with newly promoted Malaysia Super League club Terengganu.

 Sukhothai

 On 4 December 2019, Thierry Bin announced he will be joining Thai League 1 side Sukhothai.